 They include words from all parts of speech, and young readers need to practice and study these words in order to make reading books and understanding other texts easier.

-About 75% of high frequency words (also referred to as “HFW”) are actually decodable, but the other 25% of words are irregular and require explicit teaching of the irregular spelling.
+About 75% of high-frequency words (also referred to as “HFW”) are actually decodable, and should be taught as such.
+The other 25% of words include irregular spelling patterns and require explicit teaching.
+Using the heart word method to teach irregular words is scientifically based and most effective.

 Of course, high frequency words and irregular words are important for children to learn to improve reading and spelling, but teachers are then tasked with figuring out which words to teach to beginning readers first.